LlamzonAmazon/AIImageRecognitionTool/GamePlan.md

 ## Development Plan
 1. Control flow diagram ✅
-2. Create wireframe to identify features
+2. Create wireframe to identify features ✅
 3. Develop front-end from wireframe (use React) (Create pages without AI or cloud functionality)
 5. Implement functionality with AWS
 6. Implement AI image recognition functionality (Use AWS Rekognition)

 ## Resources to Use
+> Subject to change
 ### Languages
 - React
 - HTML